Laura Brenner M.A.

 The Division of Continuing Education (DCE) Adult Degree Program (ADP) offers working adults the opportunity to earn a Linfield bachelor’s degree.
 Majors are available in Accounting, Business Information Systems, International Business, Management, and Marketing.
 Each major is available in a B.A. or a B.S. degree program.
-Students may also elect a minor in Environmental Studies.
+Students may also elect a minor in Environmental Studies, Global Health, or Health Administration.
 An online R.N. to B.S.N. program is open to registered nurses with active R.N. licenses.

-Certificates are available in Accounting, Marketing, Human Resource Management, and Computer Information Systems.
+Certificates are available in Accounting, Computer Information Systems, Global Health, Health Administration, Human Resource Management, and Marketing.